 We're 51st in the guide for 2019, rising 2 places since 2018.

 Choosing a university and course is one thing, but it's also important to look ahead to your job prospects.
 If getting into your dream career and earning a good salary is important to you, it's useful to find out where graduates of your course are employed and how much they earn.

-The Discover Uni website provides information in its ‘After the course’ section on the types of jobs graduates move onto and their salaries.
-Discover Uni uses DLHE findings and will introduce Graduate Outcomes data in 2020.
+The Discover Uni website provides Graduate Outcomes information in its ‘Employment 15 months after the course’ section on the types of jobs graduates move onto and their salaries.

 Postgraduate Research and Taught Experience Surveys

 If you're thinking about studying at postgraduate level, take a look at the Postgraduate Research Experience Survey (PRES) and the Postgraduate Taught Experience Survey (PTES).

 The PRES is an annual, nationwide survey of postgraduate research degree students, organised by Advance HE, which invites them to comment on their programme and experience.
 Previous surveys have included, for example, questions about how satisfied students are with: